List of The Leftovers episodes: Season 2 (2015)

 The second season consists of ten episodes and aired from October 10 to December 6, 2015.
-It takes place a year after the first season, centering around the fourth anniversary of the Departure.
+It takes place a year after the first season, centering on the fourth anniversary of the Departure.
 While some scenes take place in Mapleton, New York (the first season's setting) and other locations, the majority of the season takes place in Jarden, Texas, also known as Miracle, a town from which no one departed.
 The town has become a tourist site and a popular destination, leading Kevin, Nora, Matt and other characters from the first season to move to Miracle.
 New characters introduced include town staples the Murphy family: father John, mother Erika, daughter Evie and son Michael.

 The second season follows multiple storylines, notably the ideological battle between those who believe Miracle is special and those who do not, Kevin and Nora's relationship being tested by Kevin's increasingly erratic mental state, the Murphy family's search for their missing daughter, and Matt's attempts to prove the existence of a miracle only he witnessed.

 The opening theme for all ten episodes is "Let the Mystery Be" by Iris DeMent.